sourdough croissants

 6. Bake one pan at a time on the center rack for 15-17 minutes, or until deeply golden brown.
 (Hold second pan in the fridge until you're ready to egg wash and bake if done proofing.)

 7. Place croissants on a cooling rack, and serve or store once they've cooled completely.
-Store in the freezer in a zipper freezer bag.
-Thaw briefly in microwave or on a baking sheet in a 475°F oven for 3-5 minutes, or until warm.

 Notes

 • When laminating your croissant dough, make sure your butter is the same consistency as your dough.
 Your dough should be chilled.
 Your butter should be cold but still very pliable.
 Chill your dough when necessary during lamination if your butter and dough become too soft.
+If the butter melts at any point in the process, you will lose your layering and end up with bread-like crescent rolls.

 • If your dough gets too cold in the fridge your butter will crack beneath the surface of the dough when you roll it.
 Allow the dough to sit at room temperature for 10-20 minutes before rolling to allow the butter to become pliable again.